-- 1. Net revenue, cost of sales, gross profit, operating income, net income before income tax, income tax expense and net income: The increase was mainly due to the increase in revenue. - 2.
-Non-operating income and expenses: The decrease was mainly due to foreign exchange loss. - Effect of Change on the Company's Financial Condition: The Company's business scope has not changed significantly. - Effect of Change on the Company's Future Business and Future Response Plans: The Company is not required to disclose its financial forecast but has set up its internal target based on industrial environment and market demand.
+- 1. Net revenue, cost of sales, gross profit, operating expenses, operating income, net income before income tax, income tax expense and net income: The increase was mainly due to the increase in revenue. - 2.
+Non-operating income and expenses: The decrease was mainly due to interest income and government grants decreased. - Effect of Change on the Company's Financial Condition: The Company's business scope has not changed significantly. - Effect of Change on the Company's Future Business and Future Response Plans: The Company is not required to disclose its financial forecast but has set up its internal target based on industrial environment and market demand.
 The Company will also keep investing in new technologies and quality improvement and will cost-down to achieve the target of profitability.